-We offer specific apps to help people who own their own businesses, to organise their business so that the people who work there can also be healed by their work engagement!
+We offer specific apps to help people who own their own businesses, to organize their business so that the people who work there can also be healed by their work engagement!

 Secondly, we also help the specific worker, to become a better worker, and in doing so also work on healing in the workplace.
 The expectation and perception of many people about work is that it is carnal, earthly, secular, opposite-to-spiritual, a punishment, and cursing.
 Yet when people retire and don’t have to work, they work more than ever!
 When we die, we say “rest in peace” as if the person is never going to work in eternity.